Apply for the 2026 program

 - In addition, Urban Open Spaces must be:

-For this award, we do not try to define equitable development or resilient development.
-Instead, we have additional questions to which teams applying to these categories must respond.
+For this award, we have additional questions to which teams applying to these categories must respond.
 Those questions are below and also are in the example submission forms above.

 Choosing a Category / Multiple Categories